 We practice harmony when we place things in an order that feels just right.
 Things outside, things inside.
 Things tangible, things intangible.
 Things physical, things subtle.
 We practice harmony when things placed in the right order bring a quietness within.
 The quietude that brings a calm equality toward everything.
 Everything around us, everything within.
 We practice harmony when the calm equality… Continue reading Practicing Harmony

-Once again I am reminded of the need for constantly becoming aware of those countless little, pesky flaws in my nature that stand in the way of making the inner aspiration more sincere and true and complete.
-Once again I am reminded that the path to becoming self-aware and gaining even a tiny bit of… Continue reading Reminder to Reject
+A slightly revised version of this article was published in Sri Aurobindo’s Action: Journal of Resurgence of India (August 2018 issue) Once again I am reminded of the need for constantly becoming aware of those countless little, pesky flaws in my nature that stand in the way of making the inner aspiration more sincere and… Continue reading Reminder to Reject

 I have nothing to write today.
 Actually, it has been days since I have written anything.
 I mean anything that means something.
 I mean, that which really means something to me, first of all.
 Yes I have written a few things on the net here and there, a comment on someone’s blog… Continue reading And So I Wait…

 I almost missed my blog’s birthday.
 It was quite late in the evening that I remembered that my blog completed three years yesterday.
 Not only that, I remembered this morning that earlier this month Matriwords our research blog also had its first birthday.
 How to mark this special occasion of two birthdays in a month?
 Well, simply by… Continue reading Did I miss a birthday?

 To see readers’ comments on this post, click HERE for the blog’s previous version.
 Much is being said and written about media these days — Indian media, world media, print media, broadcast media, social media, all media.
 The line between news and views has almost eroded, as many in the field of media studies have… Continue reading Current Events 10: Jaundiced Journalism (Guest Post – Chitra Raman)